Try This Experiment If You Say

 So where does that leave us?
 Do we follow Brzezinski’s advice and stop with the unnecessary “sorries?"
 Or do we embrace our faults and focus on the more important stuff, like doing good work?

-Let’s take a little bit of everyone’s advice: Stand up straight, look the person in the eye, and say “I apologize.”
+Let’s take a little bit of everyone’s advice: Stand up straight, look the person in the eye, and say “I apologise.”
 But only do it when you’re truly sorry.

-"Asking women to modify their speech is just another way we are asked to internalize and compensate for sexist bias in the world," she writes.
-"We can’t win by eliminating 'just' from our emails and 'like' from our conversations."

-Maybe the best solution is to recognize that every workplace is different, just like every worker and every boss (male or female) comes with their own set of talents and ticks.
-As Tannen points out, everything can be annoying if you repeat it enough.
-So, 47 “sorries” might be too many (sorry, Natasha), but there is power in empathy and we should learn how to harness it.

 Advertisement